Hyperledger Composer: Simplifying Business Networks on Blockchain

 Following these steps, users should be able to experience how a business network on Hyperledger Fabric operates.

-On March 29, the Hyperledger Project announced an active proposal to incubate Fabric Composer.
-Currently, Fabric Composer is still undergoing the review process by the technical steering committee.
+On March 29, the Hyperledger Project announced an active proposal to incubate Composer.
+Currently, the project is still undergoing the review process by the technical steering committee.

-The Fabric Composer community intends to develop more sample applications to help with demonstrations.
+The Hyperledger Composer community intends to develop more sample applications to help with demonstrations.
 Additionally, there are plans to add first class abstractions:

 - Extensive query to support reporting and analytics.